stormkit-io/stormkit-io/docs/self-hosting/3-managing-users.md

 - New users are automatically approved upon registration
 - Best for open or development environments

-### 3. Approval Mode (Waitlist) `Enterprise Edition`
+### 3. Approval Mode (Waitlist)

+**Enterprise Edition only**

 - Requires admin approval for new user registrations
 - Users can sign up, but their accounts remain pending until approved
 - Supports domain-based whitelisting for automatic approval
-- This option is available for enterprise customers
+- The Approval Mode feature is exclusively available for Enterprise Edition users

 ## Domain Whitelisting

+**Enterprise Edition only**

-When using **Approval Mode**, you can configure a whitelist to automatically approve or deny users based on their email domain.
+When using **Approval Mode**, you can configure domain whitelisting to automatically approve or deny users based on their email domain.
+This feature requires an Enterprise Edition license.

 ### Allow Specific Domains